 Armed with my new weapon of choice I now needed to learn how to operate the damned thing.

 On leaving Rehab I lived in North London in a shared house.
 I needed to find new ways to fill my time.
-I started to explore new areas of life (which was pretty much in all areas.)
-Could I find a way of living life sober and substance free?
-As well as attending a 3 month aftercare program back in South London I also signed up to some courses at City Lit.
-My inner wisdom (still infinite at this point 😉 ) guided me to psychology & counselling classes as I was still heading down the care path & I had my first voluntary job in Islington where I was helping to rehouse the homeless.
-I loved it.
-I was helping others & in so doing discovered that are many different ways of becoming without a place to call home.
-Simultaneously I was still popping in to see Chris Finch and he was still encouraging me to explore my inner creativity (Why oh why was he STILL going on about this?)
+I started to explore new areas of life (which was pretty much all areas.)
+Could I find a way of living life sober and substance-free?
+As well as attending a 3-month aftercare program back in South London I also signed up to some courses at City Lit.
+My inner wisdom (still infinite at this point 😉 ) guided me to psychology & counseling classes.
+I was still heading down the care path & I had my first voluntary job in Islington where I was helping to rehouse the homeless.
+It was fantastic & I loved it.
+I was helping others & also discovered that there are many different ways of becoming without a place to call home.
+Simultaneously I was still popping in to see Chris Finch and he was still encouraging me to explore my inner creativity.
+(Why oh why was he STILL going on about this?)
 It transpired that CF was rather a good photographer himself.

 I had the best Christmas ever in this far off land with strangers who accepted me completely for who I was there and then, although when we landed at Dubrovnik and then transferred to a minibus called Paddy Travel & people started to say the Hail Mary I thought I had been kidnapped by some kind of cult.
 I hadn’t.

 Upon my return from this holiday, I was due to start my college course ………that was the plan & I thought it rather a good one.

 However, it did snow rather a lot in Bosnia that New Year & also rather a lot back in London too.